dbc-tech/infra-modules/README.md

 ## Module and Variable Naming
 Module have been named in kebab case format while the variables follow a snake case format.
+Best effort has been made to keep the variable naming consistent to [Terraform Azurerm documentation](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs)

 ## Developing using modules locally